Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Experiments and Results

 Figure~\ref{fig:trackExample} shows some examples.
 For rotation angle less than $45^{\circ}$, our method works well for different amounts of leaf rotations.
-For the scaling factor, as long as the leaf candidate is not too small, our method can be very robust even if we enlarge the original leaf candidates to be $2.5$ times larger.
-For the translation ratio, it is sensitive because the shifting direction is randomly selected and leaf candidates are very likely to shift to the locations of neighboring leaves.
-Changing the initialization of $\theta$ and $r$ for $4$ separate leaves (leaf $1,4,5,8$ in Fig.~\ref{fig:trackExample}) leads to better performance than that of $4$ neighboring leaves (leaf $1,3,6,7$ in Fig.~\ref{fig:trackExample}) because neighboring leaves will have overlap with each other and therefore influence the tracking performance.
+For the scaling factor, as long as the leaf candidate is not too small, our method is very robust even if we enlarge the original leaf candidates to be $2.5$ times larger.
+For the translation ratio, it is sensitive because the direction is randomly selected and leaf candidates are very likely to shift to the locations of the neighboring leaves.
+Furthermore, changing the initialization of $\theta$ and $r$ for $4$ separate leaves (leaf $1,4,5,8$ in Figure~\ref{fig:trackExample}) leads to better performance than that of $4$ neighboring leaves (leaf $1,3,6,7$ in Figure~\ref{fig:trackExample}) because neighboring leaves will have overlap with each other and therefore influence the tracking results.
 Overall, as the distortion increases, the average tip-based error increases while some of the leaf candidates can still be well aligned.

-{\bf{Results of Efficiency}} Table~\ref{tab:efficient} illustrates the average execution time of each method.
-Our method is superior to the baseline CM and~\cite{yin2014a} in terms of efficiency.
-And it is a little slower than~\cite{yin2014b} because we update $G_3$ and detect new leaf candidates during the tracking process.
-The time is calculated based on a Matlab implementation on a conventional laptop.